 - A. Moonlighting is defined as any voluntary, compensated, work performed outside the organization (external), or within the organization where the resident is in training (internal).
-These are compensated hours beyond the resident's salary and are not part of the scheduled duty periods of the residency program. - B. Moonlighting (internal or external) must not interfere with the ability of the resident to achieve the educational goals and objectives of the residency program and must not interfere with the resident's fitness for work nor compromise patient safety.
-It is up to the RPD whether to permit or withdraw moonlighting privileges. - C. All moonlighting hours must be counted towards the clinical experience and educational work 80-hour maximum weekly hour limit averaged over a four-week period.
-Moonlighting hours will be tracked using the Duty Hour Form in PharmAcademicTM.
-Residents will receive a monthly automated reminder to complete the duty hour form.
-The resident will document either "yes" or "no" to external and internal moonlighting.
-If the resident chooses "yes", they are required to enter the total number of hours spent moonlighting. - D. At NEA Baptist Memorial Hospital (internal and external) moonlighting is allowed. - 1.
+These are compensated hours beyond the resident's salary and are not part of the scheduled duty periods of the residency program. - B. Moonlighting (internal or external) must not interfere with the ability of the resident to achieve the educational goals and objectives of the residency program, and must not interfere with the resident's fitness for work nor compromise patient safety.
+It is at the discretion of the RPD whether to permit or to withdraw moonlighting privileges. - C. All moonlighting hours must be counted towards the clinical experience and educational work 80-hour maximum weekly hour limit averaged over a four-week period and included in the tracking of hours and documented in PharmAcademic[TM]. - D. At NEA Baptist Memorial Hospital (internal and external) moonlighting is allowed. - 1.
 Internal moonlighting is preferred over external. - 2.
-Moonlighting will be limited to 16 hours in a rolling 4-week period. - 3.
+Moonlighting will be limited to 2 shifts in a rolling 4 week period. - 3.
 Residents must inform and obtain approval from the RPD for any moonlighting hours. - 4.
-As stated above, moonlighting hours must be tracked in PharmAcademicTM. - 5.
-Residents participating in moonlighting will be monitored by the RPD to evaluate their performance or effect on judgment while on scheduled duty periods.
-If it is determined the moonlighting is having a negative impact on the resident's ability to achieve educational goals and objectives of the program and/or provide safe patient care, the RPD shall decrease or deny moonlighting hours.
+As stated above, moonlighting hours must be tracked in PharmAcademic[TM].